 Here’s your language lesson for today!
 The word sauerkraut comes from the German words “sauer” and “kraut,” meaning sour cabbage.
 The word “sauer” also means acidic in German, so the German term for “cabbage fermented by lactic acid” is perfectly descriptive.

 How do you fix sauerkraut?
-Here’s another unique way to use this tasty cabbage concoction, Sauerkraut Salad.
+Another unique way to use this tasty cabbage concoction is in Sauerkraut Salad.
 We sure hope you’ll give this delicious casserole a try!
 If you do, please send pictures! ❤

 - 1-quart fresh sauerkraut from the refrigerated section.
 Do not drain.

 - 1 15-ounce can petite diced tomatoes, drained

 - 1/2 pound bacon cut into one-inch pieces, cooked crisp reserve 2-3 Tbsp drippings

 Saute onion in bacon drippings until transparent.
 Combine all ingredients in a shallow casserole dish.
 (You want some of the liquid to evaporate.)
 Bake at 350 degrees for one hour.

 The Number 1 Practically Perfect Poppy Seed Bread

 If you like these recipes, you are our people!
 You can check some related articles below or search via categories on the right.
 But, be warned; you will be on here for hours.
 Enjoy!